Ministries

 Eucharistic Ministers

 Ministers are invited to assist the priest in the distribution of the Eucharist at weekend, daily and Holy Day Masses.
 The ministers may indicate the times of the Masses for which they prefer to be scheduled.
 Eucharistic Ministers are encouraged to bring Communion to the residents at Mill Gardens and parishioners who need to receive Communion at home.
+For more information, contact Fr.
+Gene at the Parish Office at (201) 444-6362.

 Finance Council